Tough cup draws for Dundee clubs and Kilmarnock

 St Johnstone, tournament winners in 2021, meet Ayr United, while St Mirren will be out for revenge against Arbroath who beat them last season.

+Cowdenbeath, who were invited to take part despite finishing 15th in the Lowland League, are also in Group H with the Paisley team.

-The 40 participating clubs are split into five groups, with the first round of games played on the weekend of 15/16 July.
+The 40 participating clubs are split into eight groups of five, with the first round of games played on the weekend of 15/16 July.

 The eight group winners and three best runners-up will join European entrants Celtic, Rangers, Aberdeen, Heart of Midlothian and Hibernian in the last 16 of the competition.

-Celtic are the holders and have won seven of the past nine editions of the tournament.
+Celtic are the holders and have won seven of the past nine editions of the competition.

 Group A: St Johnstone, Ayr United, Alloa Athletic, Stirling Albion, Stenhousemuir